 Also available at

 During my PhD work at Leibniz-Institute of Freshwater Ecology and Inland Fisheries Berlin (IGB), I focused on the effects of structural complexity provided by macrophytes on ecological and evolutionary processes on shallow lake ecosystems.
-For my PostDoc in the group of Aquatic Community and Population Interactions of the Limnology Department at Uppsala University, I want to develop a deeper understanding on how adaptive foraging traits in organisms can change along environmental gradients in ecosystems.
+For my PostDoc in the group of Aquatic Communities and Populations of the Limnology Department at Uppsala University, I want to develop a deeper understanding on how adaptive foraging traits in organisms can change along environmental gradients in ecosystems.
 Our current knowledge about anthropogenic or climatic influences on the evolution of organisms is limited and there is a strong need to develop a basic understanding of environmental effects on evolutionary processes.
 I particularly aim to resolve the question of how increasing concentrations of dissolved organic carbon (DOC) can affect population divergence in freshwater fish through changes in energy transfer efficiency and food quality.

 KAWater: Inland Water Ecosystems in the Global Carbon Cycle - towards a mechanistic understanding